Mount Sinai Health System

 The Mount Sinai Health System in New York City is one of New York State's largest hospital networks.
-It was formed in September 2013 by merging the operations of Continuum Health Partners and Mount Sinai Medical Center.
+It was formed in September 2013 by merging the operations of Continuum Health Partners and The Mount Sinai Medical Center.

-The Health System is structured around seven hospital campuses, the Icahn School of Medicine at Mount Sinai and Mount Sinai Phillips School of Nursing (PSON).
-The seven hospitals are: Mount Sinai Brooklyn, Mount Sinai Hospital (including Kravis Children's Hospital), Mount Sinai Queens, Mount Sinai Morningside (formerly Mount Sinai St. Luke's), Mount Sinai West (formerly Mount Sinai Roosevelt), New York Eye and Ear Infirmary of Mount Sinai, and Mount Sinai South Nassau.
+The Health System is structured around seven hospital campuses, with the flagship hospital being The Mount Sinai Hospital (including Kravis Children's Hospital); the Icahn School of Medicine at Mount Sinai; and the Mount Sinai Phillips School of Nursing (PSON).
+The other hospitals are: Mount Sinai Brooklyn, Mount Sinai Queens, Mount Sinai Morningside (formerly Mount Sinai St. Luke's), Mount Sinai West (formerly Mount Sinai Roosevelt), New York Eye and Ear Infirmary of Mount Sinai, and Mount Sinai South Nassau.
 The health system formerly included Mount Sinai Beth Israel, which closed in April 2025.

-As of 2025, the Health System includes more than 9,000 primary and specialty care physicians and 10 free-standing joint venture centers, including 5 endoscopy centers, 4 outpatient surgery centers, and 1 urgent care joint venture.
-It has ambulatory practices throughout the five boroughs of New York City, Westchester County, and Long Island, along with more than 30 affiliated community health centers.
+As of 2026, the Health System includes more than 6,400 primary and specialty care physicians and 10 free-standing joint venture centers, including 5 endoscopy centers, 4 outpatient surgery centers, and 1 urgent care joint venture.
+It has over 400 outpatient practices throughout the five boroughs of New York City, Westchester County, and Long Island.